-- Forms ‘bad' ozone (smog) which can degrade building materials and damage crops and other vegetation.
+- Forms ground-level ‘bad' ozone (smog) which can degrade building materials and damage crops and other vegetation.

 - Contributes to acid rain.
 Acid rain causes fish kills, plant and property damage.

-- Increase your chances of catching colds, the flu, and other diseases.
+- Increases your chances of catching colds, the flu, and other diseases.

 - Can trigger asthma attacks and other respiratory problems, and eye irritation.